awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iam-user.md

 Creates a new IAM user for your AWS account\.

-The number and size of IAM resources in an AWS account are limited\.
-For more information, see [IAM and STS Quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.
+ For information about limitations on the number of IAM users you can create, see [Limitations on IAM Entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/LimitationsOnEntities.html) in the *IAM User Guide*\.

 ## Syntax<a name="aws-properties-iam-user-syntax"></a>